 - Bipolar disorder due to general medical condition.
 This disorder is characterized by a prominent and persistent disturbance in mood (bipolar symptomatology) that is judged to be the direct result of the physiological effects of a general medical condition (APA, 2000).

 - Substance-induced bipolar disorder.
 The bipolar symptoms associated with this disorder are considered to be the direct result of the physiological effects of a substance (e.g., use or abuse of a drug or medication, or toxin exposure).

 The pathophysiology of bipolar disorder, or manic-depressive illness (MDI), has not been determined, and no objective biologic markers correspond definitively with the disease state.

-- The genetics component of bipolar disorder appears to be complex; the condition is likely to be caused by multiple different common disease alleles, each of which contributes a relatively low degree risk on its own.
+- The genetic component of bipolar disorder appears to be complex; the condition is likely to be caused by multiple different common disease alleles, each of which contributes a relatively low degree of risk on its own.

 - Many loci are now known to be associated with the development of bipolar disorder.

 - These loci are grouped as major affective disorder (MAFD) loci and numbered in the order of their discovery.